aanderse/LdapRecord.com/source/docs/laravel/auth/quickstart.md

 this by changing the `credentials` method.
 In this method we will return an array that contains the users username and password.

-**The keys you set here are important.** The `password` key must be present, as this is sent directly to your LDAP server for verification.
+**The array keys you set here are important.** The `password` key must be present, as this is sent directly to your LDAP server for verification.

 The other key must be the **name of the LDAP attribute** you want LdapRecord to locate the authenticating user with.
 It **must** be an attribute that has